 I am a historian of modern Europe with particular interests in modern French history and war.
 I am a graduate of Sidney Sussex College, University of Cambridge, the University of Leeds, and Royal Holloway, University of London.
 Prior to my appointment at Strathclyde, I was Lecturer in Modern European History at the University of Durham and then Lecturer in Modern European History at the University of Edinburgh.
 Before moving into an academic career, I worked for a major financial services firm in London, specialising in Corporate Tax.

 My first research project explored the memory and impact of the Franco-Prussian War of 1870-1871.
 My book, Under the Shadow of Defeat: The War of 1870-71 in French Memory (Palgrave Macmillan, 2008), is the first wide-ranging analysis of how memories of the Franco-Prussian War impacted upon French political culture and identities, and analyses the first widespread war remembrance in Europe.
 This research was funded with grants from the AHRC, Royal Historical Society, University of London Central Research Fund, and Carnegie Trust for the Universities of Scotland.
-I am working on a new related project exploring the European impact of the Franco-Prussian War for the 150th anniversary of the Franco-Prussian War.
+I am working on a new related project exploring the European impact of the Franco-Prussian War.
 I sit on the scientific committee organising the official Franco-German commemorations of the 150th anniversary of the Franco-Prussian War led by the Souvenir Français.

-In 2016-18, I worked on a two-year project funded by the Royal Society of Edinburgh on 'Relations between Britain and France in World War Two'.
-This is part of a wider project on Britain and France in War and Peace and has involved collaborations with the British Embassy in Paris, the French Embassy in London, the Institut Français d’Ecosse and the Institut Français du Royaume-Uni.
+In 2016-18, I worked on a project funded by the Royal Society of Edinburgh on 'Relations between Britain and France in World War Two', which involved collaborations with the British Embassy in Paris, the French Embassy in London, the Institut Français d’Ecosse and the Institut Français du Royaume-Uni.

-I am also co-editing a volume entitled A Fascist Decade of War?
-1935-45 in International Perspective, with Dr Marco Maria Aterrano (Naples), which is due to be published by Routledge.
+I have also co-edited A Fascist Decade of War: 1935-45 in International Perspective, with Dr Marco Maria Aterrano, which was published by Routledge in 2020.